Availity/availity-ekko/docs/readme/partials/server.md

 ekko.start();
 ```

 Ekko also supports overriding defaults using command line arguments (useful to setup different configurations in WebStorm).
 The CLI commands are equivalent to the `config.js` object using dot notation.
-Using example configuration below, run `node index.js --severs.web.port=8888` o override the web server port for `development` mode.
+Using example configuration below, run `node index.js --severs.web.port=8888` to override the web server port for `development` mode.

 ```javascript
 {